StudyNightClub/user-database/README.md

-# user-databaseThis is the related [slides](https://docs.google.com/presentation/d/1U2M55zudbAxALyDb9wZQvowsA-rmLEGXQNUcMQTOImQ/edit#slide=id.p)
+# user-databaseThis is the related [slides](https://docs.google.com/presentation/d/1U2M55zudbAxALyDb9wZQvowsA-rmLEGXQNUcMQTOImQ/edit#slide=id.p)The userdatabase.py is a python module for manipulate user database.
+In the module, the two classes, UserDBReader and UserDBWriter, are provided.
+We also provide the unittest to test and illustrate the usage of this module.
+How to execute unittest: ./test_userdb.py